-Table of content
+Table of Contents

-The average temperature and weather in Iceland in February
+Temperature and Weather in Iceland in February

-Is Iceland cold in February?
+Is Iceland Cold in February?

-what to wear in Iceland
+February in Iceland what to wear

-What to wear in Iceland in February?
-A travel packing list
+What to Pack for Iceland in February?

-• Warm, windproof and waterproof jacket
+• Warm, windproof and waterproof jacket to keep you dry during wet snow or rain

 • Hats, gloves, and scarves

-• Thermal base layer
+• Thermal base layer to retain heat and wick away moisture

-• Sunglasses to avoid snow reflecting light
+• Sunglasses for snow glare

 For more packing tips for visiting Iceland in February and other months of the year, check out our entire Iceland packing list.

-• It’s essential to have a driver who is experienced in handling winter road conditions as they can be more tricky and challenging to drive.
-If you’re uncertain about your winter driving skills, you have to be very strategic with the rental car you choose to ensure it has great handling and is well-equipped for the roads.
+It’s essential to have a driver who has experience handling winter road conditions.
+If it’s your first time driving in Iceland and you’re uncertain about your winter driving skills, it’s important to be very strategic with the Iceland rental car you choose to ensure it has optimal handling and is well-equipped for the winter roads.

 For smaller groups with minimal luggage, an economy or compact vehicle will be suitable.
-Larger groups of three to four people will do better in a mid-size or intermediate car, while even groups of more than four will need at least a full-size vehicle when visiting Iceland in February.
+Larger groups of three to four people will do better in a mid-size or intermediate SUV, while even groups of more than four will need at least a full-size vehicle when visiting Iceland in February.

-Is February a good time to go to Iceland?
+Is February a Good Time To Go to Iceland?

 February is a fantastic month to visit Iceland, and here are a few of the reasons why: